17maiga/graph_colouring/README.md

 formatted according to the following convention:
 - The first line should start with `[` and end with `]`.
 Between these, any number of vertices may be declared, with no duplicates, simply by writing their names and separating them by commas.
-Names can be composed of letters, numbers, and punctuation characters except the following: `[`, `]`, `,`.
+Optionally, colours may be added to specific vertices, simply by appending a colour number to the end of the name, separated by a `:`.
+Names can be composed of letters, numbers, and punctuation characters except the following: `[`, `]`, `,`, `:`.
 Spaces and tab characters will be systematically skipped.
 - The second line should start with `[` and end with `]`.
 Between these, any number of edges may be declared, again with no duplicates and separated by commas, using the following syntax: `(start_name,end_name)`.